 If the RNA is not available in sufficient quantity, the serological test is performed, otherwise.

-Nonetheless, no validated or standardised protocol or method is available for the diagnosis of coronavirus.
+Nonetheless, no validated or standardized protocol or method is available for the diagnosis of coronavirus.

 “The asymptomatic carrier for the disease are the intermediate organisms who are infected with the pathogen and do not show symptoms of infection but it can transmit it to other organisms.”

-Also known as a “carrier for infection”, pets and animals near to humans like cows, buffalo or pig are considered as an asymptomatic carrier for so many infections.
+Also known as a “carrier for infection”, pets and animals near to humans like cows, buffalo or pigs are considered as an asymptomatic carrier for so many infections.

 In the case of coronavirus, initially, bats were considered as asymptomatic carriers.
 Then later, scientists found that not bats but pangolin, smuggled from other countries were the asymptomatic carrier of the infection.

-Interestingly, previous research indicated that other animals like camels, cats or bats show the symptoms of the disease as like humans.
+Interestingly, previous research indicated that other animals like camels, cats, or bats show the symptoms of the disease as humans.
 Even though the virus was spread through the intermediate animal hosts, calling them asymptomatic carriers is scientifically not true.